ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 ::: Exercise

-This exercise uses a new set up called System 2.
+This exercise uses a new setup called System 2.
 This will have the same L as System 1, but will have half the mass.

-1. The linear mass density, $\mu$, of the string is 3.7 g/m.

-2. The mass for System 2 is 200 g.
+1. The mass for System 2 is 200 g.
 <!-- 1) Measure the mass for System 2 using Image 2 below.

 <!-- Image 2 ![Image 2](imgs/Figure5_Nodes.jpg){width=100% height=600px}